Postgraduate MSc

 You will have access to some of the best facilities in the UK, including our purpose-built Human Performance Lab, which contains almost every type of physiological and biomechanical equipment including:

-• FT700 Ballistic Measurement System
+• FT700 Ballistic Measurement System.

-• 9 AMTI Force Plates, 5 of which are situated in a 40m running track
+• 9 AMTI Force Plates, 5 of which are situated in a 40m running track.

-• ProReflex 10 Camera real-time motion analysis system
+• ProReflex 10 Camera real-time motion analysis system.

-• KinCom and Biodex Isokinetic Dynamometers for muscle strength testing
+• KinCom and Biodex Isokinetic Dynamometers for Muscle Strength Testing.

-• Portable Kistler force plate
+• Portable Kistler force plate.

-• EMG (electromyography) system used to measures the electrical activity of muscles and to gather information about the muscular and nervous systems
+• EMG (electromyography) system used to measure the electrical activity of muscles and to gather information about the muscular and nervous systems.

-• Esaote AU5 Ultrasound used to study skeletal muscles, tendons, ligaments and blood flow
+• Esaote AU5 Ultrasound used to study skeletal muscles, tendons, ligaments and blood flow.

 • We have a range of cycle and rowing ergometers, two treadmills, and two online gas analysis systems.
-We can perform blood analysis with our Analox GM7 Multi-Assay Blood Analyser to measure blood lactate, glucose and a range of other blood substrates
+We can perform blood analysis with our Analox GM7 Multi-Assay Blood Analyser to measure blood lactate, glucose and a range of other blood substrates.

 • There is also the Reflotron which another multi-use system that can measure blood cholesterol and haemoglobin as well as portable blood glucose and lactate analysers.